MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-profiling.md

 In order to minimize the number of`AND` gates, these intermediate products can be computed in a clever way, as well as in logarithmic depth.

 1. First, you create a helper function to compute the number of 1-bits in an integer, also called _Hamming weight_, using a compact implementation based on a sequence of bitwise manipulations.
+For more information, see [Hamming weight](https://en.wikipedia.org/wiki/Hamming_weight#Efficient_implementation).

     ```python
     %%qsharp